-Although both types of scrubbers have the same function which is removing toxic pollutants from industrial exhaust, the way they operate is a bit different.
+Although both types of scrubbers have the same function which is removing toxic pollutants from the industrial exhaust, the way they operate is a bit different.
 As their names suggest, a wet scrubber uses a solution, generally water or other water based liquid, to saturate the particulates and compounds in the exhaust stream which eventually leads to weighing them down and removing them from the gases.

-A dry scrubber on the other hand, aims to remove pollutants from exhaust gases without the use of liquid. it uses dry reagents, which is brought into contact with the polluted stream, that then react, and either neutralize the dangerous compounds, or absorb them and turn them into a different, less harmful, substance.
+A dry scrubber on the other hand, aims to remove pollutants from exhaust gases without the use of liquid. it uses dry reagents, which are brought into contact with the polluted stream, that then react, and either neutralize the dangerous compounds, or absorb them and turn them into a different, less harmful, substance.
 The surface area in both types is very critical.
-While dry industrial scrubbers generally are not capable of achieving the same level of pollutant removal as wet scrubbers, they are better suited for certain applications, particularly in facilities that do not have infrastructure in place to properly handle produced wastewater.
+While dry industrial scrubbers generally are not capable of achieving the same level of pollutant removal as wet scrubbers, they are better suited for certain applications, particularly in facilities that do not have the infrastructure in place to properly handle produced wastewater.